Machining Service:

 How does wire EDM work?

-Wire EDM, or Electrical Discharge Machining, is a precise method of cutting hard materials.
-It uses a thin, electrically charged wire to make accurate cuts in metals and other conductive materials.
+Our wire EDM machine shops utilize a thin, electrically charged wire to produce precise cuts in metals and other conductive materials.
 The process involves creating an electrical spark that melts the surface of the workpiece.
 A special fluid flows around the cutting area to remove the melted material.
-As the wire moves continuously, it creates sparks, forming the final product’s desired shape.
+As the wire moves continuously, it creates a force that produces the final product in its desired form.

 Wire EDM Illustration